Why did Harry and Meghan leave the Royal Family, and where do they get their money?

 Reuters Meghan Markle and Prince HarryReuters

-The Duke and Duchess of Sussex left the UK after stepping back from official royal duties.
+The Duke and Duchess of Sussex left the UK after stepping back from official royal duties in 2020.

-The couple have since launched various commercial ventures, including a new lifestyle brand headed by Meghan Markle called American Riviera Orchard.
+The couple have since launched various commercial ventures, including several television series for Netflix and a new lifestyle brand headed by the duchess, Meghan Markle.

 Why did Harry and Meghan leave the Royal Family?